secure-hive/docs/content/docs/guides/virtual-meetings.md

 ## Taking and sharing notes

-Accurate and well-structured notes are essential for tracking progress and ensuring accountability.
+Accurate and well-structured notes ensure progress is documented and responsibilities are clear.

-- **Documenting during the meeting**: Notes include:
+- **During the meeting**: Notes capture:
    - Key decisions made.
-   - Action items and their assignments.
+   - Assigned action items.
-   - Next steps and follow-up timelines.
+   - Agreed next steps and timelines.

-- **Reviewing and refining notes**: Notes are checked for accuracy and clarity to ensure the content is easily understood by all participants.
+- **Refining and reviewing notes**: Notes are reviewed for accuracy and clarity to ensure they are actionable and easy to understand.

-- **Sharing notes**: Notes are stored securely in our **zero-knowledge cloud service**, and a link to the notes is shared with relevant participants.
+- **Sharing notes**: Notes are stored in a dedicated system designed for documentation management and shared via a link with relevant participants for easy access and reference.

 {{< callout context="tip" title="Why share clear and actionable notes?" icon="outline/document-text" >}}
-Well-organized notes provide a reliable record of decisions and responsibilities, reducing misunderstandings and driving progress.
-They ensure all participants have access to critical information while maintaining confidentiality.
+Detailed notes create a clear record of decisions, reduce misunderstandings, and provide a central reference for follow-up actions.
+Sharing notes ensures accessibility and consistency across all participants.
 {{< /callout >}}

 ## Call recordings and transcription

 Meetings are not recorded or transcribed unless necessary.

-- **Permitted recordings**:
+- **When recordings are allowed**:
-   - Legal requirements.
+   - Meeting legal or regulatory requirements.
-   - HR-related matters.
-   - Client requests.
+   - Addressing personnel or workplace matters requiring formal documentation.
+   - Accommodating client requests for meeting recordings.
+   - To ensure individuals who are on leave or unavailable can review and catch up on discussions.

-- **Transparency and consent**: Participants are informed before recording, the reason for the recording is provided, and the option to leave the call is offered.
+- **Transparency and consent**: Participants are informed before recording, the reason for recording is provided, and the option to leave the call is offered.

 {{< callout context="note" title="Why this policy?" icon="outline/shield-check" >}}
-Recording is only permitted when necessary to protect privacy and ensure transparency.
-{{< /callout >}}
+Recording and transcription are limited to protect privacy, maintain transparency, and ensure that conversations are documented only when necessary.
+They are used sparingly to respect participant privacy.
 ## Scheduling meetings

 - **External meetings**: Client-facing meetings are scheduled using [Cal.com](https://cal.com/brandon.m) for a seamless and professional experience.
-- **Internal meetings**: Internal meetings are booked directly in calendars and conducted via **Signal Messenger** for secure collaboration.
+- **Internal meetings**: Internal meetings are booked directly in calendars and conducted via [Signal Messenger](https://signal.org) for secure collaboration.

 {{< callout context="note" title="Why use Signal for internal meetings?" icon="outline/shield" >}}
 Signal Messenger is designed to prioritize privacy and security with: